Abdul Manan Niazi: Islamic Emirate of Afghanistan

 In the 1990s, he was the governor of the Herat and Balkh provinces.
 He was one of the famous commanders of the splinter group of the Taliban led by Mullah Rasool, and one of the opponents of the Taliban group led by Mullah Hibatullah Akhundzada.
 He had many times managed the bloody conflicts between these two groups.
 He was a critic of the policy of regional countries, especially Iran and Pakistan, towards Afghanistan.

 On 8 August 1998, During his governorship, and following the fall of the city of Mazar-i-Sharif to the Taliban, the headquarters of the Iranian consulate in this city was attacked and its diplomats disappeared.
 It was later reported that these diplomats were killed.
 Iran declared the Taliban group responsible for the killing of these diplomats, but this group claimed at that time that the killing was carried out by "arbitrary forces".

 The most criticisms against him go back to the time when it is said that he was the "governor" of Balkh Province during the rule of the Taliban Emirate in Afghanistan, precisely when this province was at war and was changing hands.

+Opinion on ethnic Hazaras

+In an interview with the FRONTLINE, just over 2 week before his death, Niazi said "Inside Afghanistan, all the Hazaras are Fatemiyoun.
+I will kill Fatemiyoun and all others who are key players in the civil war in Afghanistan.
+I will kill thousands of Hazaras".